contagon/handbook/handbook/30-callings-in-the-church.md

 For example, a person who is being considered for a calling is not notified until the calling is issued.
 This helps avoid embarrassment if the call is not extended.

-Additionally, only those who need to know, such as a spouse and an organization presidency that has responsibility for the position, are informed before the person is presented for a sustaining vote.
+Additionally, only those who need to know, such as a spouse and an organization presidency that has responsibility for the position, are informed before the person is presented for sustaining.

 ### 30.1.5 Recommendations and Approvals for Callings